 A lead is any person who has indicated interest in the products or services that your company has to offer in some way, shape or form.

-They can be defined as prospective consumers who visit your website, develop an interest in the products and services that you offer and freely supply their contact information.
+They are prospective consumers who visit your website, develop an interest in the products and services that you offer and freely supply their contact information.
 A visitor on your site converts into a lead only when they:

 - Sign up for a free trial, webinar or a product demo